Taulant Xhaka: 2021: Retirement

 On 15 November 2021, Xhaka announced his retirement from international football, citing his injuries and personal issues as the reasons behind his decision.
 He played his last match for Albania on 7 September, exactly five years after his debut.
 He totaled 31 appearances and one goal.

 Personal life

+Following Albania's historic participation at UEFA Euro 2016, Xhaka was among the members of the national team who were issued diplomatic passports by the Albanian government in recognition of their achievement.

 On 7 January 2018, Xhaka was engaged to his long-time Albanian girlfriend, Arbnora Nuredini; they married that year.